mamadouMD/emotionReaderBitCamp2018/README.md

 	- Just like @ symbols the # symbol would have a random effect on the sentiment rating of all messages.

 Because of what we found we chose to remove all @ and # from the text before we used Indico to find the sentiment rating.

+We also encountered tweets having links to articles and pictures.
+To deal with this we removed all substrings of "https:://".
+This will make using the Indico API more successful.

+Issues in the program:
+- When a Tweet starts with "RT" which means retweet we have no reliable way to deal with this.
+This is because some tweets start with the text "RT" meaning real time
+- A similar issue persists with being able to read and understand the sentiment and emotional value of emojiis
+- Emojis cause a LOT of problems
+- For some reason Tweepy does not get all tweets, mainly the one's with Hashtags
+- Does not always get all the available tweets

+The concept of this project fails at understanding things in context.
+For example, when someone links something they agree with and talk about how sad it is that it happened.
+The program believes that it is having negative, and affects it even though in some perspectives this does not make since.